brigvan/Data_Analysis_SQL/README.md

 **Questions to answer**
 1. Find the top 5 products from each category based on highest total sales.
 2. Calculate the quantity for orders with missing values in the quantity column

+## 6 Exploring Trends in American Baby Names
+**Description**: How have American baby name tastes changed since 1920?
+Which names have remained popular for over 100 years, and how do those names compare to more recent top baby names?
+These are considerations for many new parents, but the skills you'll practice while answering these queries are broadly applicable.

+**Dataset**:You'll be working with data provided by the United States Social Security Administration, which lists first names along with the number and sex of babies they were given to in each year.
+For processing speed purposes, the dataset is limited to first names which were given to over 5,000 American babies in a given year.
+The data spans 101 years, from 1920 through 2020.

+**Questions to answer**
+1. List the first five names in alphabetical order and find out if each name is "Classic" or "Trendy.
+2. What were the top 20 male names overall, and how did the name Paul rank?
+3. Which female names appeared in both 1920 and 2020?